tmoens/zebrafish-facility-manager/PerFacility.md

 If you do not know how to do this, it is probably a capability available at the service you used to buy your domain.

+### SSL

+Your certificate needs to explicitly support the new sub-domain, you need to add it to your certificate.

+TODO tell me how.
 ## Host Setup

 ### Set up a database for the facility data